UWC Great Britain 2023-2025

 The application form, as well as all references, must be in English.
 We will not accept applications written in Welsh or any other language.
 We will also not accept any references that are not in English.

-If you are shortlisted, you will be invited to the second stage of selections, which will involve you attending a personal assessment in December 2021.
+If you are shortlisted, you will be invited to the second stage of selections, which will involve you attending a personal assessment in December 2022.
 The assessment will consist of a series of activities and tasks for you to complete and will take place either online, or in person at UWC Atlantic in Wales.
 At that point in time you will also be asked to choose a list of colleges you wish to be considered for.
-The UWC National Committee of Great Britain will then allocate the successful applicants to colleges around February - March 2022.
-Students will then attend their UWCs from September 2022 (or January 2023 in the case of Waterford Kamhlaba UWC of Southern Africa).
+The UWC National Committee of Great Britain will then allocate the successful applicants to colleges in January - February 2023.
+Students will then attend their UWCs from September 2023 (or January 2024 in the case of Waterford Kamhlaba UWC of Southern Africa).

 UWC SELECTION CRITERIA